Evolution of trust in structured populations: Conclusion

 \section{Conclusion}

 Trust evolves between investors, trustworthy and untrustworthy trustees.
 In the two-player game framework, this work represented the trust game as a $3\times3$ payoff matrix.
-Under weak selection and pair approximation, we investigated the evolutionary dynamics in a structured population, where each player has the same number of neighbors.
-Analytical solutions under four strategy updating rules, including PC, BD, IM, and DB, were obtained, and we find that structured populations do not always favor the evolution of trust.
+Under weak selection and pair approximation, we investigated the evolutionary dynamics in a structured population.
+Our results hold on any regular network structure where each player has the same number of neighbors, including but not limited to lattice graphs and random regular graphs.
+Analytical solutions under four strategy updating rules, including PC, BD, IM, and DB, were obtained.
+We found that structured populations do not always favor the evolution of trust.

 On the one hand, investors and trustworthy trustees are interdependent to generate a payoff.
 In this sense, the well-mixed population is most conducive to the coexistence of investors and trustworthy trustees and can maximize the mean payoff of the population.
 In contrast, the DB, IM, and PC/BD updating rules in structured populations sequentially reduce investors and shift the equilibrium point away from the optimal ratio in coexistence.
-The principle underlying spatial reciprocity is to increase exposure to the same strategy at the cost of decreasing the chance of meeting with a different strategy, which is unfortunately counterproductive in the context of investor-trustee interplay that requires encountering the opposing strategy to generate a payoff.
+The principle underlying spatial reciprocity is increasing exposure to the same strategy at the cost of decreasing the chance of meeting with a different strategy, which is unfortunately counterproductive in the context of investor-trustee interplay that requires encountering the opposing strategy to generate a payoff.

 On the other hand, the invasion of untrustworthy trustees destroys the collaborative relationship between investors and trustworthy trustees, leading to the extinction of investors.
 In both well-mixed and structured populations, the system eventually stabilizes in an equilibrium line, where trustworthy and untrustworthy trustees coexist.
 We find that the PC and BD updating rules in the structured population are most conducive to increasing the stability interval for retaining more trustworthy trustees.
 Furthermore, the IM and DB updating rules are unfavorable for retaining trustworthiness, respectively, while the well-mixed population is the least favorable.